danielfernandez/reactive-matchday/README.markdown

 ![Matchday: matches page](/doc/matchday_matches.png)

-This first page presents a list of the football matches that are currently being played in our league.
+This first page presents a list of the (randomly generated) football matches that are currently being played in our league.
 This list of matches is rendered by from a `@Controller` which includes a `Flux<MatchInfo>` object in the `Model`, then calls a Thymeleaf view to be rendered.
 Before actually rendering, Spring WebFlux will fully resolve the `Flux` (non-blocking) so that Thymeleaf can iterate it.

-For each match:
+If you click on *See Match*:

 ![Matchday: match page](/doc/matchday_match.png)